dennisdevio/milestone-project-2/README.md

 ### Structure
-The structure is of the website is laid out in such a way that the interactive map is the main feature of the website.
+The structure of the website is laid out in such a way that the interactive map is the main feature of the website.
 The map itself provides information on the name and address as well as weather information of the place the user clicks on.
 The map data is presented in a modal that pops up when clicked.
-Additionally, on larger and medium sized screens the current and coming weather information is presented next to the map.
-On smaller mobile devices all weather information is presented underneath the map.
-The data presented outside the map is more extensive and is presented in tables where the current weather information is highlighted in a larger size and the coming weather forecast is presented below that in a smaller size.
+Additionally, on larger and medium sized screens the current and coming weather information is presented next to the map in two tables.
+On smaller mobile devices all weather information is presented in tables underneath the map instead.
+The data presented outside the map is more extensive and is presented in a way where the current weather information is highlighted in a larger size and the coming weather forecast is presented below that in a smaller size.

 ### Design
 To create a pleasant "light and airy" feel of the website the color theme is white and the font color is a type of gray rather than a standard black font color.
 The headings font style is set to 'Noto Sans KR' and the paragraph text font style is set to 'Open Sans' which both contribute to that light and airy feel I was after.